IBM-MIL/BluePic/README.md

 <br>
 #BluePic

 BluePic is a sample application for iOS that shows you how to connect your mobile application with IBM Bluemix services.
 It is a photo sharing app that allows you to take photos, upload them and share them with the BluePic community.
-The BluPic community will be made up of all the users that run an instance of **your** created app.
+The BluePic community will be made up of all the users that run an instance of **your** created app.

 <br>
 ## Table of Contents